Flavors of gourmet Bon Bons

 Alex says Bon Bon Bon will stay in Hamtramck forever because the community support has been amazing.
 “People really want to see Detroit succeed.
 It’s amazing what the community will do to see our business succeed.”
 For example, if Alex and her team are the shop late, some customers will come and bring them dinner.
 Customers also offer to help them package products when the company is really busy.

 Our customer service is very unique, and very sincere, according to Alex.
 “The thing customers like most is when we admit our mistakes.
 When we spill a jug of heavy cream and put a picture of it up on Instagram, people go crazy.
 We’ve created an environment where it’s OK to make mistakes.
 It’s OK to be imperfect and to celebrate learning.
-People will accept your faults because they appreciate you trying.”
+People will accept your faults because they appreciate how hard you are trying.”

 The SBDC has also played a key role in Bon Bon Bon’s growth, according to Alex.
 From the very beginning SBDC consultants were involved in a variety of projects—from advice on future investments to connecting the company with business resources.